hongyuanc/vector-db/README.md

 A production-grade vector database built from scratch with HNSW indexing for fast similarity search.
 Supports millions of high-dimensional vectors with sub-millisecond query latency.

+## Why This Project?

+This project was built as an educational deep-dive into how modern vector databases like Pinecone, ChromaDB, and Weaviate work under the hood.
+Rather than using existing libraries (FAISS, Annoy), every component was implemented from scratch to understand the fundamental algorithms, data structures, and optimization techniques that power semantic search at scale.

+## The Journey

+The implementation evolved through multiple optimization phases:

+**Phase 1: Pure Python** - Initial implementation using Python and NumPy.
+Simple and clear but slow, achieving only ~600 QPS on 10k vectors due to Python's interpreter overhead in the core search loops.

+**Phase 2: Cython Optimization** - Rewrote performance-critical code (distance calculations, search loops) in Cython, compiling to C while maintaining Python's development ergonomics.
+This brought a 3x speedup (build: 17.6s → 5.8s, search: 600 → 1,810 QPS), demonstrating that 70-80% of C++ performance is achievable without a full rewrite.

+**Phase 3: Competitive Benchmarking** - Benchmarked against production systems (ChromaDB, Qdrant) on SIFT1M to validate the approach and understand the remaining performance gap.
+ChromaDB's pure C++ with SIMD instructions is 4-5x faster, but the gap narrows at scale, showing good algorithmic scaling properties.

 ## Features

 - **HNSW Algorithm**: Hierarchical Navigable Small World graphs for approximate nearest neighbor search